• Home

 FOR EDUCATORS & SCHOOLS

-Do you work with students whose behaviors stem from brain-based differences rather than choice or defiance—students who understand the rules but struggle to follow them consistently?
-Many of these students require specialized support strategies beyond traditional behavior management.
-Students with FASD can struggle with developmental delays, memory problems, poor judgment, impulsivity, executive functioning, modulating emotions, social competencies, sensory difficulties, and adaptive functioning, which impact learning capacity.
+Do you work with students whose behaviors seem to stem from something deeper than choice or defiance — students who understand the rules but struggle to follow them consistently?
+Many of these students require specialized support strategies that go beyond traditional behavior management.

-• IEP goals and modifications specific to FASD
+• Develop IEP goals and modifications specific to FASD

-• Supporting executive function, memory, and adaptive skills
+• Support executive function, memory, and adaptive skills

-• Collaborating effectively with families and outside providers
+• Collaborate effectively with families and outside providers

 Request Training